tch285/AliceO2/Detectors/Calibration/README.md

 then the `ObjA` will be uploaded only to the default server (`http://alice-ccdb.cern.ch`), `ObjB` will be uploaded to both default and `local` server and
 `ObjC` will be uploaded to the `local` server only.

-By default the ccdb-populator-workflow will not produce `fatal` on failed upload.
+By default the `ccdb-populator-workflow` will not produce `fatal` on failed upload.
 To require it an option `--fatal-on-failure` can be used.

+By default the `ccdb-populator-workflow` uploads objects as it gets them.
+In case there is a danger that objects of the same URL will arrive in the order not sorted in SOV
+(which may lead to screaning of the object with later SOV by other object if earlier ROF) one can use an option `--ordering-latency <N milliseconds>` of the `ccdb-populator-workflow`.
+Then every incoming object will be buffered and uploaded only if no object with the same CCDB path and earlier start of validity was received in preceding N milliseconds.
+All remaining cached objects are uploaded at EOR (or stop() method call).

 <!-- doxy
 * \subpage refDetectorsCalibrationtestMacros